 Project Honey Pot quietly grew over the years.
 Lee’s flexible architecture adapted to track more of the threats that web administrators faced.
 Thousands of websites, from more than 185 countries, signed up to participate in the project.
 While users loved Project Honey Pot’s ability to track online malicious behavior, they had one repeated request: don’t just track the bad guys, stop them.

 In 2009, Matthew had taken a sabbatical from his full time work to get his MBA from the Harvard Business School.
-There he met Michelle Zatlyn, now CloudFlare's head of user experience.
+There he met Michelle Zatlyn, now Cloudflare’s Chief Operating Officer.
 The two were talking one day when Matthew mentioned Project Honey Pot and its amazing community of users.
 Michelle immediately recognized the opportunity to create a service that would take Project Honey Pot to the next level: not just tracking Internet threats, but stopping them too.
 The classmates started to work on a business plan.

-Matthew, Lee, and Michelle began to build the CloudFlare team.
-Recruiting before you have a product is always tricky, but one thing resonated with everyone: CloudFlare's core mission to help clean up the Internet.
+Matthew, Lee, and Michelle began to build the Cloudflare team.
+Recruiting before you have a product is always tricky, but one thing resonated with everyone: Cloudflare's core mission is to help build a better Internet.
 That was a project that smart engineers could get passionate about.
-Soon CloudFlare's Palo Alto, CA offices began to fill with a talented team who hailed from top companies like Google, Yahoo, PayPal, and Mint.com.
+Soon Cloudflare’s Palo Alto, CA offices began to fill with a talented team who hailed from top companies like Google, Yahoo, PayPal, and Mint.com.

-From the first discussions of CloudFlare back on the Harvard Business School's campus in 2009, the plan was always to launch at TechCrunch.
-On September 27, 2010, CloudFlare did just that.
-The entire CloudFlare team gathered in an auditorium in downtown San Francisco at TechCrunch Disrupt.
-Early beta users were excited about finally being able to talk about the cool service they'd been using for months.
+From the first discussions of Cloudflare back on the Harvard Business School’s campus in 2009, the plan was always to launch at TechCrunch.
+On September 27, 2010, Cloudflare did just that.
+The entire Cloudflare team gathered in an auditorium in downtown San Francisco at TechCrunch Disrupt.
+Early beta users were excited about finally being able to talk about the cool service they’d been using for months.
 And Matthew and Michelle stepped on stage to announce to the world Cloudflare’s launch.
 Since then, Cloudflare has launched dozens of products and hundreds of features over the course of 6 years, opened 6 offices across 3 countries, and brought 300 data centers online.
 All of these efforts have brought Cloudflare's benefits: security, performance, reliability and insights, to millions of customers around the globe.